Cutting family ties Islam | Fitrah Tawheed

 Generally, a Muslim should not consider cutting ties with his family, but there are exceptions to the rule.
 If you are currently suffering from your family because of their abuse, then you have the right to consider cutting ties in order to protect your health and wellbeing.

 Abusive parents pose a great threat to your health, sanity, wellbeing and overall quality of life.
-Allah does not obligate you to stay in such an oppressive environment if the abuse is damaging you greatly.
+Allah does not obligate you to stay in such an oppressive environment if the abuse is harming you greatly.

-Examples of major injustice:
+Examples of major injustices:

-1. A parent who wishes death upon his child, says "if only you were not born" or "Allah will never let you enter paradise" and makes terrible unjust accusations
+1. A parent who wishes death upon his child, says "if only you were not born" or "Allah will never let you enter paradise" and makes terrible unjust accusations.

-2. A family member who threatens and manipulates you for financial gain
+2. A family member who threatens and manipulates you for financial gain.

-3. In-laws who set you up unjustly against your partner and who spread hatred and jealousy
+3. In-laws who set you up unjustly against your partner and who spread hatred and jealousy.

-4. A family member who has abused you sexually or physically
+4. A family member who has abused you sexually or physically.

-5. A parent who has stripped you of your rights and neglected you emotionally
+5. A parent who has stripped you of your rights and neglected you emotionally.

 Experiencing injustice from family members, whether they are blood relatives or not, can be incredibly painful.